mlang/betris/README.md

 # betris

-A vertical version of tetris for braille display users.
+A horizontal version of tetris for braille display users.